The burning of the Quran in Sweden triggers a second day of protests in Iraq - ExBulletin

 Swedish police had allowed the protest, citing freedom of speech, after a previous decision to ban a similar protest was overturned by a Swedish court.

 The act, which occurred during the major Muslim holiday of Eid al-Adha, drew widespread condemnation across the Muslim world.
-Turkish President Recep Tayyip Erdogan suggested on Thursday that the incident would be another obstacle to Sweden’s bid for NATO membership.
+Turkish President Recep Tayyip Erdogan on Thursday hinted that the incident would pose another obstacle to Sweden’s bid for NATO membership.

 Iraqi officials have asked Sweden to extradite the man who burned the Koran for prosecution in Iraq.